tysonro/tysonro/README.md

 OSDCloud ZTI script.

-This gets called when booting from a custom OSDCloud USB.
+This gets called when booting from a custom OSDCloud USB or .iso for a VM.